ed-syspertec/Virtel/docs/manuals/virtel/Virtel457UG/User_Guide.rst

 |image96|
 *Editing macro with keymapping*

-- W2hparm.keepmacpad
+- w2hparm.keepmacpad true|false

 Boolean setting to indicate whether to maintain the macro interface open or to close it as soon as a macro has been executed.

-- W2hparm.macroPad
+- w2hparm.macroPad true|false

 Boolean to indicate whether the macro interface should be presented as a sub-window in the VWA window, or as a separate window.

 **1.16.1.3.
 Macros in VIRTEL Storage.
 Using the DDI interface**

 The “VirtelMacros” function allows global, group, and user macros to be stored under the name “macro.json” in a VSAM file on the VIRTEL host system.
-This feature uses the DDI capability of Virtel to store macros in a central depository or dynamic directory, in this case a VSAM file on the mainframe.
-The macros can the be automatically refreshed on a users workstation as required depending on the options set in the w2hparm settings.
-The DDI and administration features of Virtel should only be made available to an Administrator.
-For example, in RACF an Administrator would be a user who has READ access to the FACILITY profile VIRTEL.*.
+This feature uses the DDI capability of Virtel to store macros in a central repository, in this case a VSAM file on the mainframe.
+With this centralised environment macros can be managed, thereby keeping control of critical business logic.
+Macros will be automatically downloaded and refreshed on a users workstation depending on the options set in the w2hparm settings.

-Protecting access to DDI and the macros contained therein is through security profiles.
-As distributed these are the profiles that relate to macros and DDI:-
+The DDI and administration features of Virtel should only be made available to an "Administrator".
+In Virtel an "Administrator" would be a user who has READ access to all the Virtel security profiles, in particular those starting VIRTEL.*.
+See the section :ref:`"Security"<#_V457IG_Security>` for details on setting up Virtel Administrators and protecting resources.
+The following transactions and related security profiles are used by DDI.

 ::